I110IS/labs/labs/1_primera_app.md

 ## [Práctica](https://github.com/I110IS/lab1/blob/master/README.md)

 > "Any fool can write code that a computer can understand.
-Good programmers write code that humans can understand." by Martin Fowler
+Good programmers write code that humans can understand." --Martin Fowler